JRC1995/Abstractive-Summarization/README.md

 I trained it before without dynamically feeding the output_len.
 Ideally the network should determine the output_len by itself.

-Which is why I defined a MAX_LEN, and transformed target outputs in the form "word1 word2 word3....eos <PAD> <PAD>....until max_length" I created the model output in the same way.
+Which is why I defined (in past) a MAX_LEN, and transformed target outputs in the form "word1 word2 word3....eos <PAD> <PAD>....until max_length" I created the model output in the same way.